lyra/embedded-form-glue/README.md

 If you want to integrate a payment form on your web-page and get it easier with PCI-DSS, you can use IFrames.

-The [Lyra payment form javascript library](todo) helps you to integrate a payment form using standard HTML components on your website.
+The [Lyra payment form remote javascript library](todo) helps you to integrate a payment form using standard HTML components on your website.
 It will transform automatically each sensitive field (Pan, security form) into an IFrame.
 Merchant page can't access the data into the IFrame loaded on a different domain name.

-The [Lyra payment form javascript library](todo) is based on a [REST API provided by Lyra](todo).
+The [Lyra payment form remote javascript library](todo) is based on a [REST API provided by Lyra](todo).

-The [Lyra payment form javascript library](todo) has to be loaded from Lyra servers.
+The [Lyra payment form remote javascript library](todo) has to be loaded from Lyra servers.
 It's not possible to add it easily into your package.json file like any other javascript library.

 To make your life easier, we have created a glue library that helps you to include it into